 Want to become an ESO Student?

-As an ESO student, you could spend up to two years during your doctoral studies at either the ESO headquarters in Garching bei München, Germany or ESO's offices in Santiago, Chile.
+As an ESO student, you could spend from a minimum of 6 months up to two years during your doctoral studies at either the ESO headquarters in Garching bei München, Germany or ESO's offices in Santiago, Chile.
 As you would not spend your entire Ph.D. at ESO, you need to be enrolled in or about to commence a Ph.D. programme in astronomy or a related field.
 As a result, you would have Ph.D. supervisors at both the institute which will award your degree (“home institute/supervisor”) and at ESO.

 Watch this ESOcast to hear more from the ESO Students themselves!

 If you wish to apply for an ESO studentship, it is vital that you establish contact with an ESO staff member who could act as your supervisor during your time here.
 This will allow you, your home supervisor and the ESO staff member to prepare a description of the project you will propose.
 This outline should contain a clear summary of the advantages that spending time at ESO will bring to the project.

 If you are interested in this opportunity to work at one of the world's leading observatories please apply online at https://jobs.eso.org/.

 Please find here the list of documents required to apply for the ESO Studentship.